-Be sure to subscribe to Ian's YouTube channel as he offers useful and informative content on Training, Dog Behavior and Body Language.
-"Dog Trainer Daily" brings you into his world of the dogs he's working with, the Daycare group, and his thoughts and opinions of the dog training world.
+Subscribe to Ian Grant's YouTube channel as he offers useful and informative content on Training, Dog Behavior and Body Language.
+"Dog Trainer Daily" brings you into his world of the dogs he is working with, the Daycare group, and his thoughts and opinions of the dog training world.
 Enjoy a sneak preview below!

 I've been thinking lately about the word "command".
 This is a term that is used across the dog training world to tell your dog what to do.
 It most of our training methods we don't use commands as we teach the owners how to communicate with their dog using a leash and body language for 30 days after training to help build a foundation for years to come.
 After the 30 days, the owners can use commands on top of what we have already taught them.
 I don't look at giving commands as a bad thing to do, I just feel that we have humanized our dogs so much that I hear owners have running conversations with their dogs like they are kids.